TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 21/1 Samuel 21.4.md

 ---

-And the priest answered David, and said, There is no common bread under my hand, but there is holy bread; if only the young men have kept themselves from women.
+The priest answered David, and said, "There is no common bread under my hand, but there is holy bread; if only the young men have kept themselves from women."